-- (a) Included in trade payables is an amount of NGN5.2 billion, due to one of the Company's vendors which bears interest on expiration of credit policy granted to the Company (2020: NGN3.9 billion).
+- (a) Included in trade payables is an amount of NGN1.29 billion, due to one of the Company's vendors which bears interest on expiration of credit policy granted to the Company (2021: NGN56.3 million).
 The interest charged is included in interest expense.
 (Note 11(a)). - (b) Amount relates to cash received from other parties of the Joint Aviation Facility for the running of the facility by the Company. - (c) Bridging allowance represents amount due to the Petroleum Equalisation Fund Management Board as its contribution to the Fund.
 It is charged on every litre of product lifted from Pipelines and Product Marketing Company. - (d) This represents statutory deductions which are mandated by law or statute.
 They include Value Added Tax (VAT), Withholding - Tax (WHT) liabilities and Pay-As-You-Earn (PAYE)liabilities, which are to be remitted to the relevant tax authorities. - (e) Amount relates to cash received from customers in advance for sale of products.
 These amounts are utilised for the purpose of supplies of products at any point in time when the customer decides to take delivery of the relevant products.
-The Company's exposure to liquidity risk and currency risks are disclosed in Note 32(b).